 It’s simple – every week we will share a saree draping style along with DIY video and we invite you to wear your saree in the same style.
-You have a whole week to try and perfect the drape, wear it for parties and share it on Indoindians Facebook wall.
+You have a whole week to try and perfect the drape, and share it on Indoindians Facebook wall.

 What you have to do…

 Identify your 7 sarees that you will showcase in the 7 different draping styles by Sunday, 19th April and post your selfie with your sarees on your facebook page and tag @Indoindians and hastags #7SareeStyleChallenge #indoindiansSareeStory

 Watch the videos of each drape as release on every Monday of the next 7 weeks, and try out the drape with your saree till you are happy with the results.

 Take photographs/videos and even go live on Facebook with the different saree drapes.
 Try the drape released on Monday, 27th Feb morning.
 Post your selfie along with your comments below or on FB.